MicleaChristian/Env_Viz_Big-Data/README.md

 - **Sources**:
   - [NOAA](https://www.ncei.noaa.gov/): Climate and weather data.
   - [NASA Earth Data](https://earthdata.nasa.gov/): Atmospheric and temperature trends.
-  - [Kaggle](https://www.kaggle.com/): Various datasets on climate change.
   - [Global Carbon Atlas](http://www.globalcarbonatlas.org/): CO2 emissions data by sector and region.
-- Use **Airbyte** to ingest datasets into your Lakehouse architecture:
+- Use **Databricks** to ingest datasets into your Lakehouse architecture:
-  - Connect Airbyte to your data sources and configure destinations.
+  - Connect Databricks to your data sources and configure destinations.
   - Automate the ingestion process to move raw data into the **bronze layer**.

 ---